Skip to main content

 Eligible organisations: who can apply?

-The following organisations are eligible8 to apply:
+The following organisations are eligible 9 to apply:

 • Local and regional public authorities, coordination bodies and other organisations with a role in the field of vocational education and training